Patrianovism: Imperial legitimacy

 The movement was later supported by the then-pretender to the Brazilian throne Prince Pedro Henrique of Orléans-Braganza, which wrote letters as early as 1933 to the party, congratulating them on their efforts in establishing an organic monarchy.
 In 1945, when the descendants of Emperor Pedro II of Brazil returned to Brazil, the two entities became closer than ever, signaling the approval of the movent from the Orleans-Braganca family.

 Structure

 The Patrianovist had a hierarchical structure, with the Headquarters in São Paulo.
 In each different city, there was a Center for studies, composed normally of a Leader, a secretary and a treasurer.
 Each "Centro" bore the name of a different Patron saint, normally either a member of the Brazilian imperial family or a notable Noble from the Empire of Brazil.
-There were also Regional Councils, such as the one in the State of Santa Catarina, headed by Elias J. Domit.
+There were also Regional Councils, such as the one in the State of Santa Catarina, headed by Elias J. Domit, and a Supreme Council, located in the city of São Paulo.
 There were at least 200 centers as of 1935.